Buy a Life Insurance Plan in a few clicks

 NSC: NSC is primarily a fixed-income investment, meaning it focuses on providing guaranteed returns over its investment term.
 It’s a safe choice for accumulating a lump sum at maturity with guaranteed interest, but it doesn’t offer flexibility regarding partial withdrawals or loans.

 PPF: PPF offers a broader range of coverage with features like partial withdrawals and loan facilities against the balance in the account.
-This flexibility is great if you need to access funds before maturity or if you want to take a loan during the investment period.
+This flexibility is great if you need to access funds before maturity or if you want to take a loan during the investment plan.

 NSC: Investments in NSC qualify for tax deductions under Section 80C of the Income Tax Act up to the prescribed limit.
 However, the interest earned on NSC is taxable and added to your income for the financial year it’s earned.